micdisav/RealXYZdata_From_FGMdata/TO_WHO.md

-in memory of my parents: Nicola and Giulia
+in memory of my dear parents: Nicola and Giulia

-in memoria dei miei genitori: Nicola e Giulia
+in memoria dei miei cari genitori: Nicola e Giulia